-One thing that I've noticed is how much more I've been craving the comfort of hot drinks in these colder temperatures, even more so than during my usual winter blues.
-My consumption of tea and coffee has gone through the roof and, coincidentally, we’ve had a couple of emails in recently asking about the benefits of using hot drinks during winter training.
-So, I thought I'd look into just that...
+We’ve had a couple of emails in recently asking about the benefits of using hot drinks during winter training.
+So, I thought I'd look into it...

-So what does the research say about the benefits of drinking hot drinks in cold weather?
+What does research say about the benefits of drinking hot drinks in cold weather?

 The relationship between environmental temperature, beverage temperature and performance has been studied to a certain extent (see this example from 2006).
 But, almost exclusively researchers have examined how well cold drinks can enhance performance in hot conditions (the general consensus seems to be that they do help a very small amount compared to room temperature fluids...).